 SUSTAINABILITY PERFORMANCE

-We are devoted to reducing our environmental footprint on this earth and actively monitor our energy and water usage to help guide our reduction efforts, and we then publish the results as below for the world to see.
+We are devoted to reducing our environmental footprint on this earth and actively monitor our energy and water usage to help guide our reduction efforts.
+We then publish the results below for transparency and accountability.

-In addition we are tracking our efforts to reduce the overall volume of waste that we can not recycle or compost on site.
+In addition, we track our efforts to reduce the overall volume of waste that we cannot recycle or compost on site.

-And we are proud of our standing to grant equal opportunity to all staff regardless of their backgrounds, with some simple measures of success being the comparative number of female and male staff on our workforce and those holding senior leadership positions.
+We are also proud of our standing in granting equal opportunity to all staff regardless of their backgrounds, with simple measures of success being the comparative number of female and male staff within our workforce and those holding senior leadership positions.

 ELECTRICITY USAGE